vahtras/daltools/README.md

 Daltools is a collection of utilities for extracting data from a [Dalton](https://daltonprogram.org) calculation.
-It is experimental in nature and was originally designed for prototyping and testing.
+It is experimental in nature and has been designed for prototyping and testing.